Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Median Semilattices and Local Optima

-In our discussion, we call the elements in $P^-$ and $P^+$ as the {\it negative} and {\it positive} elements of $\mc{P}$ respectively.
-Since $P^-$ is a complete subset of $\mc{P}$, every dual pair of elements has exactly one element in $P^-$ and one element in $P^+$.
-Thus, for each dual pair $\{\rho, \overline{\rho}\}$, we shall rename the elements as $\{\rho^-, \rho^+\}$ where $\rho^- \in P^-$ and $\rho^+ \in P^+$.
-Additionally, because $P^-$ is a closed subset of $\mc{P}$, none of its elements has a predecessor in $P^+$ so any crossing edges of $\mc{P}= (P^- \cup P^+, \leq)$ must be directed from $P^-$ to $P^+$.
-For this reason, when we illustrate an orientation of $\mathcal{P}$, the elements of $P^-$ are at the bottom while the elements of $P^+$ are at the top.
+In our discussion, the elements in $P^-$ and $P^+$ are called the {\it negative} and {\it positive} elements of $\mc{P}$ respectively.
+Since $P^-$ is a complete subset of $\mc{P}$, every dual pair has an element in $P^-$ and another in $P^+$.
+Thus, for each dual pair $\{\rho, \overline{\rho}\}$, we rename the elements as $\{\rho^-, \rho^+\}$ where $\rho^- \in P^-$ and $\rho^+ \in P^+$.
+Additionally, because $P^-$ is a closed subset of $\mc{P}$, none of its elements has a predecessor in $P^+$, so any crossing edges of $\mc{P}= (P^- \cup P^+, \leq)$ must be directed from $P^-$ to $P^+$.
+For this reason, when illustrating an orientation of $\mathcal{P}$, the elements of $P^-$ appear at the bottom while those of $P^+$ at the top.
 See Figures \ref{figsemis} and \ref{figsemis2} again for some examples.

 Suppose $\mathcal{P} = (P^- \cup P^+, \leq)$ and $Q \subseteq P^- \cup P^+$.
 Let $Q^- = Q \cap P^-$ and $Q^+ = Q \cap P^+$.
 The next lemma provides a simple way of determining when two complete closed subsets of $\mc{P}$ are comparable in $\mc{L}(\mc{P})$.